CuckooEXE/MouseTrap/README.md

 ![MessageBox Success](imgs/custombinary.png)

 Let's reboot the server again, and... **SUCCESS**!
 The auto-updater worked and executed a binary that we served!
 Though, that's a little odd, the nginx server logs don't show any connections.
 To double-check, I turned off the nginx reverse-proxy, and ran it again, and it worked.
-This means we can succesfully MITM a target and serve them a malicious, custom exectuable.
+This means we can succesfully MITM a target and serve them a malicious, custom exectuable with **no** HTTPS/TLS concerns.

+All the necessary code/files to replicate are stored in `mitm/`.

 ## UAC Passthru